All Episodes

 We have this Nigerian fellow who has seen fit to try to blow up a plane load of people.

-Uh, this was a well-to-do uh fellow.
+This was a well-to-do fellow.

-This was a well-educated man, and uh all of the excuse making, which is kind of a cousin of the domestic excuse making, in which uh we've heard for years that poverty causes crime.
+And all of the excuse-making, which is kind of a cousin of the domestic excuse making in which we've heard for years that poverty causes crime.

-We didn't have enormous crime waves during the Great Depression when and in fact crime around America right now seems to be getting better in a whole lot of large cities and elsewhere.
+And in fact, crime around America right now seems to be getting better in a whole lot of large cities and elsewhere.

 No.

-Just as crime is a moral uh and character issue, terrorism is an issue of evil, evil behavior sparked by hate.
+Just as crime is a moral and character issue, terrorism is an issue of evil, evil behavior sparked by hate.

 It knows no socioeconomic bounds.

-It knows no educational bounds, uh, whether the terrorist is uh well-to-do or dirt poor, whether the terrorist is stone cold illiterate or a man of letters, uh, the brand of hatred that comes from the portion of the Islamic faith that seeks to kill us where we stand.
+Whether the terrorist is well-to-do or dirt poor, whether the terrorist is stone-cold illiterate or a man of letters, the brand of hatred that comes from the portion of the Islamic faith that seeks to kill us where we stand, that is what makes terrorists.

-Umar Farouk Abdul Mutalab, who now says, and I love this, that they've been finding all of his postings, and it turns out that get ready for the next excuse.
+So on Christmas Day, we have the event, Umar Farouk Abdul Muttalab, who now says, and I love this, that they've been finding all of his postings.

-We have discovered that he is depressed and lonely.
+And it turns out that get ready for the next excuse, we have discovered that he is depressed and lonely.

 Poor baby.